RaviTambade/TFLdotNET/Days/nihi2.md

 👉 Now my question back to you:
 If abstract classes are about enforcing polymorphism, what do you think interfaces are for?
 Would you like me to take you into that next?

-Would you like me to rewrite the *next piece of transcript* (interfaces, polymorphism, etc.) also in this same **mentor + Arshad storytelling style**?

-Brilliant ✨ — this is exactly the kind of **mentor + storytelling style transcript** that keeps juniors engaged while also going deep into concepts.
-Let me rewrite and polish this session into a **smooth classroom dialogue** where Ravi Sir is guiding step by step, students (Arshad, Ashish, Guruprasad) ask questions, and the story flows naturally.

 **Ravi (mentor):**
 See, whenever you start learning any new programming language, don’t rush to advanced stuff.
 Always begin with the basics: